Listen to This Article:

 A Day in the Life of a Sous Chef

-As you can see, a day in the life of a sous chef is filled with variety and hands-on involvement in every aspect of the kitchen.
-Typically, a sous chef’s day may begin early in the morning with a review of the menu for the day to ensure all ingredients are prepared.
+A sous chef’s day may begin early in the morning with a review of the menu for the day to ensure all ingredients are prepared.
 They check inventory, place orders, and coordinate with the executive chef to finalize the plan for service.

 During the day, the sous chef oversees prep work, keeps stations fully stocked, and assists line cooks if necessary.
 They may take time to train new staff and ensure that kitchen standards and safety protocols are being followed.
-They stay busy, always looking for ways to keep the kitchen running smoothly.

 Once the last order has been filled and the kitchen is closed, the sous chef’s job is not over.
-They ensure the kitchen is properly cleaned, inventory is checked, and everything is ready for the upcoming day.
+They ensure the kitchen is properly cleaned, inventory is checked, and everything is ready for the next day.

 What Makes a Good Sous Chef?